-(a) Where the second adult or all second adults are in receipt of income support, maximum Universal Credit, an incomerelated employment and support allowance or state pension credit or are persons on an income-based jobseeker's allowance; 25 per cent of the Council Tax due in respect of that day; (b) where the gross income of the second adult or, where there is more than one second adult, their aggregate gross income disregarding any income of persons on income support maximum Universal Credit, an incomerelated employment and support allowance, state pension credit or an income-based jobseeker's allowance- Gross Income is less than £201.00 per week; 15 per cent of the Council Tax due in respect of that day; Gross Income is not less than £201.00 per week but less than £260.00 per week; 7.5 per cent of the Council Tax due in respect of that day; (c) If the dwelling is occupied by a second adult/adults on state pension-credit, income-related jobseeker's allowance, maximum Universal Credit, income-related employment and support allowance or income support, living with a full-time student(s).
+(a) Where the second adult or all second adults are in receipt of income support, maximum Universal Credit, an income- related employment and support allowance or state pension credit or are persons on an income-based jobseeker's allowance; 25 per cent of the Council Tax due in respect of that day; (b) where the gross income of the second adult or, where there is more than one second adult, their aggregate gross income disregarding any income of persons on income support maximum Universal Credit, an income- related employment and support allowance, state pension credit or an income-based jobseeker's allowance- Gross Income is less than £206.00 per week; 15 per cent of the Council Tax due in respect of that day; Gross Income is not less than £206.00 per week but less than £266.00 per week; 7.5 per cent of the Council Tax due in respect of that day; (Above are 2019 rates which will be subject to a 2020 uplift by the Govt.) (c) If the dwelling is occupied by a second adult/adults on state pension-credit, income-related jobseeker's allowance, maximum Universal Credit, income-related employment and support allowance or income support, living with a full-time student(s).
 100 % of the Council Tax due in respect of that day.